mr-nomad/Flash-USDT-ETH/README.md

-Ethereum Flash Tool v3 🚀
+## 🚀 Ethereum Flash Tool v3

 A powerful and user-friendly desktop application compiled as a `.exe` for interacting with the Ethereum blockchain.
 This tool allows users to send ERC-20 token transactions (USDT, USDC, DAI) with customizable gas settings and provides real-time wallet balance monitoring.
-Designed for educational purposes only—use responsibly! ⚠️
+Designed for educational purposes only use responsibly! ⚠️

 ## ✨ Features
 - **Wallet Management**: Enter your private key to view your Ethereum address and ETH balance in real-time.